shajikk/DL_edge/HW9/README.md

 The model check point consists of 3 files of total 867 Mb.

-* Remember the definition of a "step".
+### Remember the definition of a "step".
 How long did an average step take?
 The average step took 1.714 seconds.
+Added up all the averages printed in nohup.out and found the average of that using bc utility.

-* How does that correlate with the observed network utilization between nodes?
+### How does that correlate with the observed network utilization between nodes?
 Yes, the nmap Recv and Trans output for each machine seems to change around 2 seconds and that shows some correlation.